jtmorris/tweet-this/readme.txt

 = How Does It Work? =
 Tweet This works using shortcodes.
-Simply use the shortcode to embed your message anywhere you like.
+Simply use the shortcode to embed your text anywhere you like.
 When viewed, the shortcode displays a beautiful box containing your message as well as subtle encouragement for your readers to tweet it.